1. Centralize your brand

 - Make your brand assets usable: Even though you have created an extensive brand asset library, alterations are often necessary.
-Instead of having your mailbox filling up with change requests, make sure your users can make the changes themselves with digital brand templates.
+Instead of having your mailbox fill up with change requests, make sure your users can make the changes themselves with digital brand templates.
 You can even connect your assets to print vendors or media houses, or you can simply create an online shop for seamless distribution of assets.

 Also read: What is brand asset management?

 5. Keep your brand up to date